kubic-project/microos-o-o/blog/_posts/2023-04-02-state-of-microOS-Desktop-Plasma.md

 displays just fine, I have no screen flickering, my mouse and keyboard work, I can mount a samba share right through nautilus.

-And I even found something that I didn't even know was broken, until I set my personal e-mail up in Evolution, and connected to my mail host, and all of a sudden, I've got folders showing up from that IMAP host, that the kontact/kmail flatpak can't even see, for one reason or another
+I even found something that I didn't even know was broken, I set my personal e-mail up in Evolution, connect to my mail host, and all of a sudden, I've got folders showing up from that IMAP host, that the kontact/kmail flatpak can't even see, for one reason or another

 I've had exactly one "glitch" in the few days so far that I've been on gnome, that was likely self-inflicted, where I disconnected the usb-c while the laptop